About Us

 The museum’s long range plan is to create a “Museum Without Walls”, to be both indoor, outdoor and virtual, enthusiastically bringing history and the environment to others, wherever they may be.

-Mission Statement
+Our Mission

-Connecting People, Water and the Catskills
+Connecting Water, People, and the Catskills

-Vision Statement
+Our Vision

 Board of Trustees